kristenjin811/chat-catch/docs/WenqiAPI.md

 10. adding a member to a chatroom - put
 ### «Human-readable of the endpoint»

-* Endpoint path: /members
+* Endpoint path: /members/int:pk/
 * Endpoint method: PUT
-* Query parameters:
-  * «name»: «purpose»

 * Headers:
   * Authorization: Bearer token

 * Request shape (JSON):
     ```json
-    «JSON-looking thing that has the
-    keys and types in it»
+    {
+      "membership": True
+    }
     ```

-* Response: «Human-readable description of response»
+* Response: A member is added to a chatroom
 * Response shape (JSON):
     ```json
     {